stacylynnday/Java-Specialization-Capstone/README.md

 # TODOs:
-fix SCC (Strongly Connected Component) method to work for large graphs fix/rewrite 2 random methods for Min Dom Set Approxs write method to check that node ID set is actually an approx to Min Dom Set more research!
+- fix SCC (Strongly Connected Component) method to work for large graphs
+- fix/rewrite 2 random methods for Min Dom Set Approxs
+- write method to check that node ID set is actually an approx to Min Dom Set
+- more in-depth research!